Skip to content

 Terminal window

-ranger profile config set preview header.Authorization '${AUTH_TOKEN}'
+ranger profile config set preview headers.Authorization '${AUTH_TOKEN}'

 SecretDescription